benjamshu/langdev/jsv/osv/0010/README.md

 ## Orthography: ##

-CLASSICAL SEVENSI uses korean hangul as its writing system.
+CLASSICAL SEVENSI uses korean hangul (including some archaic forms) as its writing system.
 Some sounds have changed to match sevensian phonology.